404Staging/PhantomCreds/README.md

 - Scans files for:
   - Matching usernames from a provided list
   - Patterns resembling strong passwords
+    - 12-26 characters, with 1 uppercase, 1 lowercase, 1 number, and 1 symbol.
   - Suspicious filenames (like `user.txt`, `passwords.csv`, etc.)
 - Exports results to `.csv`
 - Displays file metadata like: